Dynamic-Capital/Dynamic-Capital/README.md

 Next.js server continues to power authenticated routes.

-All landing page edits now live in `apps/web` (for example, `app/page.tsx` and the Once UI components).
+All landing page edits now live in `apps/web` (for example, `app/page.tsx` and the Dynamic UI components).
 After changing those files, rerun the build steps above to refresh the snapshot.

 ## Asset Deployment

 - Run `npm run upload-assets` to push the generated `_static` directory to the configured CDN.
 The helper validates `CDN_ENDPOINT` and falls back to the regional Spaces endpoint if a custom CDN host is provided by mistake.
-- Provide `DIGITALOCEAN_TOKEN`, `CDN_ENDPOINT_ID`, and `CDN_PURGE_PATHS` (comma-separated paths such as `/index.html,/`) to let the uploader purge stale CDN cache entries through the DigitalOcean API after each upload.
+- Provide `DIGITALOCEAN_TOKEN`, `CDN_ENDPOINT_ID`, and `CDN_PURGE_PATHS`
+  (comma-separated paths such as `/index.html,/`) to let the uploader purge stale CDN cache entries through the DigitalOcean API after each upload.
 - A GitHub Actions workflow (`upload-assets.yml`) builds the Next.js app, runs the landing snapshot helper, and uploads `_static/` on pushes to `main`.
 It expects `CDN_BUCKET`, `CDN_ACCESS_KEY`, `CDN_SECRET_KEY`, and optional `CDN_REGION`/`CDN_ENDPOINT` secrets.
+- Use
-- Use `npm run do:sync-cdn -- --space <bucket> --region <slug> --apply --show-endpoint` to create or update the DigitalOcean CDN endpoint via the REST API and surface the endpoint ID.
+  `npm run do:sync-cdn -- --space <bucket> --region <slug> --apply --show-endpoint` to create or update the DigitalOcean CDN endpoint via the REST API and surface the endpoint ID.
 Pass `--custom-domain`/`--certificate-id` when attaching a vanity domain, or omit `--apply` for a dry run.
-- During development, `npm run upload-assets:watch` monitors `_static` and uploads changes automatically.
+- During development, `npm run upload-assets:watch` monitors `_static` and
+  uploads changes automatically.

 ## Maintenance & Automation

 - Regenerate the documentation inventory after touching edge functions or environment variables with `npm run docs:summary`.
 The script updates `docs/REPO_SUMMARY.md` so reviewers can confirm every handler exposes a default export and spot any new `Deno.env.get` usage.
 - Review the [Checklist Directory](docs/CHECKLISTS.md) to find the right project, launch, or integration checklist and see which ones have automation keys (`npm run checklists`).
 - Keep `docs/env.md` in sync when introducing deployment settings such as `FUNCTIONS_BASE_URL` or log drain credentials (`LOGTAIL_SOURCE_TOKEN`, `LOGTAIL_URL`).
 Pair updates with the summary script so both docs reference the same keys.
-- When rotating the Telegram webhook secret, run `deno run -A scripts/set-webhook.ts` (or `deno task set:webhook`) after deploying the updated function to re-register the webhook with BotFather.
+- When rotating the Telegram webhook secret, run
+  `deno run -A scripts/set-webhook.ts` (or `deno task set:webhook`) after deploying the updated function to re-register the webhook with BotFather.
-- Scaffold AlgoKit runtime functions with `python tools/algo-cli/algokit.py function strategy-name --lang both` to create matching Python and TypeScript stubs from the command line.
+- Scaffold AlgoKit runtime functions with
+  `python tools/algo-cli/algokit.py function strategy-name --lang both` to create matching Python and TypeScript stubs from the command line.

 ## Development Process Overview